 If you want a quick view of just how confusing tesseracts can be, see here.
 Lovecraft would be proud.
 (Or actually he'd probably be nihilistically horrified at the alien, inhuman cosmos revealed by science, but whatever.)

-Try wrapping your head around the Moebius Loop.
+- Try wrapping your head around the Moebius Loop.
 It's a loop with a half-twist with only one side and one edge.
 Similarly, the Klein bottle, which is a closed surface and only has one side, rather than having an inside and an outside.
-It has to go through itself at one point to make that work, though.

 Programmers tend to do things like this a lot when they first step into the world of OpenGL and DirectX.
 Get the position of a vertex wrong when you're just messing around with increasingly more complex shapes, and you can easily find yourself with a headache just from looking at the shape you've made.
 This effect is how the Alien Geometry corridor in Legend of Zelda: Ocarina of Time was implemented.
 Some corridors in the Descent series are also twisted like this.

-Optical illusions can convey an impression of Alien Geometries, by playing tricks on how the brain's visual association area interprets perspective from proportion and shading.
+- Optical illusions can convey such an impression, by playing tricks on how the brain's visual association area interprets perspective from proportion and shading.

 - How to turn a sphere inside out.

 - Both Google Earth and Apple Maps provide a 3D representation of the Earth's surface, made up of a combination of 2D aerial photos and 3D topography information.
 Sometimes disagreements between this data result in images of melting trees, spaghetti-like roads, bizarrely deformed buildings and more.
 See: Postcards From Google Earth, Glitches in Apple Maps.

 - Gabriel's Horn is a geometric figure that has a finite volume, but infinte surface area.